A Simple Boosting Framework for Transshipment: A Boosting Framework for Transshipment

-We now show the central analysis of the framework: given a preconditioner and a ``guess value'' $g \ge 0$, we can leverage multiplicative weight to either (1) certify $\norm{d}_\opt \ge g$ by providing feasible potentials $\phi$ with $\inner{d, \phi} \ge g$, or (2) certify $\norm{d}_\opt \le (1 + \eps) g$ by providing a feasible flow $f$ with $\norm{W f}_1 \le (1 + \eps)g$.
-The claim is formalized in the following result and the accompanying \Cref{algo:boosting-strategy} is deferred to \Cref{sec:other-MW-forms}.
+We now show the central claim of our framework: given a dual-only $\alpha$-approximator we can leverage the multiplicative weights framework (\Cref{table:feasbility-task-def}) to provide feasible potentials (i.e., a dual solution) $\phi \in \R^V$ that are $(1 + \eps)$-approximate, i.e., $\inner{d, \phi} \ge \frac{1}{1 + \eps} \norm{d}_\opt$.
+The existence of the boosting procedure is formalized in \Cref{lemma:primal-dual-boosting-to-eps}, while the explicit algorithm is deferred to \Cref{algo:boosting-strategy} in \Cref{sec:other-MW-forms}.

+As an assumption to simplify the exposition, we can safely assume that we know the value of $g := \norm{d}_\opt$ (up to a multiplicative $1 + \eps$) as this value can be ``guessed'' via a standard binary search since our method will either certify that $\norm{d}_\opt \le (1 + \eps)g$ (telling us our guess $g$ is too low), or will otherwise construct a feasible solution $\phi$ with $\inner{d, \phi} \ge g$ (telling us we can increase our guess).